Skip to product information

 Additional tips

-The optimal harvest time for savory is shortly before flowering.
+The best time to harvest savory is just before flowering.
 To harvest, cut the plants 10 cm above the ground.
 Can survive temporary drought.
-In order to quickly obtain a fine, crumbly and permeable soil, we recommend additional incorporation of biochar and primary rock powder.
+To quickly obtain a fine, crumbly and permeable soil with good nutrient and water retention capacity, it is recommended to add biochar and rock flour.

 Type of propagation